aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-javascript/_index.md

 ### Expected Result
 Running the program creates `output.pdf`.
 Opening the PDF shows the red “Hello World” text exactly as it appeared on the canvas in the original HTML page.

+## How to generate PDF from canvas using Java
+The conversion process shown above is a straightforward example of **generate pdf from canvas**.
+You can extend it by adding multiple canvases, styling them with CSS, or embedding images.
+The Aspose.HTML engine will render everything into a single PDF document.

 ## Common Issues & Troubleshooting
 - **Canvas not rendered in PDF** – Ensure you’re using a recent version of Aspose.HTML that fully supports HTML5 Canvas.